The Biological Weapons Convention (BWC) At A Glance

 Contact: Daryl Kimball, Executive Director, (202) 463-8270 x107

 The Biological Weapons Convention (BWC) is a legally binding treaty that outlaws biological arms.
 After being discussed and negotiated in the United Nations' disarmament forum starting in 1969, the BWC opened for signature on April 10, 1972, and entered into force on March 26, 1975.
-It currently has 183 states-parties, including Palestine, and four signatories (Egypt, Haiti, Somalia, Syria, and Tanzania).
-Ten states have neither signed nor ratified the BWC (Chad, Comoros, Djibouti, Eritrea, Israel, Kiribati, Micronesia, Namibia, South Sudan and Tuvalu).
+It currently has 187 parties, including Palestine and the Holy See, and four signatories (Egypt, Haiti, Somalia, and Syria).
+Six states have neither signed nor ratified the BWC (Chad, Comoros, Djibouti, Eritrea, Israel, and Kiribati).

 Terms of the Treaty